15 Long Island State Parks Worth a Visit

 3. Planting Fields Arboretum State Historic Park — Oyster Bay

 Family-friendly events abound at this state park and nature preserve with more than 400 acres of public gardens, woodlands, and nature trails.
-Take a guided tour of historic Coe Hall; check out Camellia Greenhouse, which boasts the largest collection of camellias in the Northeast.
-There are also educational programs for kids plus a new outdoor exhibition, The Great Bird Blind Debate, which is perfect for family bird-watching expeditions.
+Take a guided tour of historic Coe Hall or check out Camellia Greenhouse, which boasts the largest collection of camellias in the Northeast.
+There are also educational programs for kids plus rotating exhibitions.

 4. Valley Stream State Park — Valley Stream

-Although smaller than other state parks, there still is plenty to do here, including picnic areas and playgrounds, plus sporting areas, including volleyball, horseshoes, and baseball.
+Although smaller than other state parks, there still is plenty to do here, with picnic areas, playgrounds, and field space for activities like volleyball, horseshoes, and baseball.
 The Squirrel Nut and Hickory Nut nature trails are great ways for kids to explore the outdoors.

 Family-Friendly State Parks in Suffolk County